 - The deadline for submitting exhibition copies for short films is September 14th, 2020.

-+An Electronic Press Kit with high-resolution production stills, trailers, official synopsis, filmmaker bios, promotional postcards and posters should be sent to the TCFF offices for marketing purposes.
++An Electronic Press Kit with high-resolution production stills, trailers, official synopsis, filmmaker bios, promotional postcards and posters should be emailed to the TCFF offices for marketing purposes.

 +Exhibition Copy Shipment: Feature films must be shipped prepaid, insured, and properly packaged.
 TCFF does not assume liability for damage to exhibition materials due to improper packaging or other reasons.
 All films while in our possession will be insured against loss and damage while participating in the event.
 TCFF may provide return shipping.
 If requested, TCFF may ship the exhibition material to another festival.
 This is decided on a case-by-case basis.

 +TCFF reserves the right to place accepted works in the appropriate program.

 +TCFF reserves the right to remove a film from the festival program for any reason or for no reason and shall not be liable for any refund or claims of any kind arising out of such removal.

 +Accepted films may be screened several times during the run of the fest, at the discretion of TCFF.

 +Screenings will take place at the official festival venue, including, but not limited to: Showplace ICON Theatre or other screenings throughout the 2020 season.

 +The Festival reserves the right to use images from selected films for announcement purposes.